epccs/RPUpi/Remote/README.md

 [Point To Multi-Point]: ./PointToMultiPoint.md

-0. read the shields RPU_BUS address and activate normal mode (broadcast if localhost_active).
+0. read the RPU_BUS address and activate normal mode (broadcast if localhost_active).
-1. set the shields RPU_BUS address and write it to EEPROM.
+1. set the RPU_BUS address and write it to EEPROM.
 2. read the address sent when DTR/RTS toggles.
 3. write the address that will be sent when DTR/RTS toggles
-4. read RPUpi shutdown (the ICP1 pin has a weak pull-up and a momentary switch).
+4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
-5. set RPUpi shutdown (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
+5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
 6. reads status bits [0:DTR readback timeout, 1:twi transmit fail, 2:DTR readback not match, 3:host lockout].
 7. writes (or clears) status.